-05 Jun Join a Non Transcendental Meditation Group Online on Sundays(Now Mondays!)
+05 Jun Join a Live Non Transcendental Meditation Group Online on Mondays!

 Every MONDAY at 18:00 UTC, I will be doing a live 8 mins meditation on Instagram and everyone is welcome to join in on my page indiv_yoga.